ebellempire/CTCGuides/README.md

 ### JavaScript

 Note that tables of contents are generated using JavaScript.
+The selector for getting all the `H2s` is `.primary article h2` meaning your `H2s` need to be inside an `<article>` that is inside a container with the class of `primary`.
+If that's not the case in your Omeka theme, you can edit your theme templates or you can edit the `ctc_toc.js` file.
+For now, I'm not making this (non-developer) configurable.

 If the user doesn't have JavaScript enabled or if there's some sort of error, the page will just look ... normal.
 No table of contents.
 Not a big deal.
 If something isn't working, please check the browser console for obvious content errors (like not having any `H2s` on the page) before reporting a bug.

 ## Screenshots